brunomilhomem/dbt_demo/README.md

 # DBT POC using Snowflake Trial Acccess

-- This repo tends to just show a simple demo using dbt with snowflake warehouse
+- Simple demo using dbt with snowflake warehouse

 ### Snowflake Setup

 |  |  |